raspibolt/raspibolt/raspibolt_69_tor.md

   ```
   $ bitcoin-cli getpeerinfo | grep  local
   ```

-  :warning: If you still see your real public IP address listed, something is wrong as one or many of your peers are currently connected with you on clearnet.
+  🚨 If you still see your real public IP address listed, something is wrong as one or many of your peers are currently connected with you on clearnet.
 This means that you're effectively deanonymized.

 * If you're not going to configure LND at the moment, start the service as well.
 Otherwise you can skip this step.
   ```
   $ sudo systemctl start lnd
   ```

 **Additional video guide**
-:point_right: If you're a bit lost, you can watch [this video](https://youtu.be/57GW5Q2jdvw) that is very clear and shows pretty much the same process (there are also some extra optional steps that I describe below).
+🔍 If you're a bit lost, you can watch [this video](https://youtu.be/57GW5Q2jdvw) that is very clear and shows pretty much the same process (there are also some extra optional steps that I describe below).

 ### Setup Tor for LND

 Two important points:
 * LND needs Tor version 0.3.3.6 or newer.
 If you followed this tutorial to install Tor this shouldn't be an issue.
 * In case you have been running a node on clearnet before, it is recommended to close all Lightning channels and start a brand new node on Tor.
 Your existing public key is already associated with your real IP address and known to your peers, so with this data you're pretty easy to deanonymize.

 Ok, let's get to work.